nephoseu/LGPowerAutomate/Labs/Lab1.md

 >:information_source:**Note**
 >To complete the labs, you'll need to use a few files.
-Download the [Automation in a Day files](https://aka.ms/AutomationIADStudent) for use in this lab.
+Download the [Lab files](https://github.com/nephoseu/LGPowerAutomate/raw/main/LabData.zip) for use in this lab.
 Extract the contents of this download to your local computer.
 ----

 Task 0: Get Power Apps Developer Plan